actions-workshop/actions-workshop/docs/304-governance.md

 ## 1 — SLSA Level 3, SBOMs & Artifact Attestations

 **SLSA (Supply-chain Levels for Software Artifacts)** is a framework for securing software supply chains.
-It's purpose is to prevent tampering, ensuring traceability, and providing guarantees about how software artifacts are built and delivered.
+It's purpose is to prevent tampering, ensuring traceability, and provide guarantees about how software artifacts are built and delivered.
 This helps defend against threats such as unauthorized code changes, compromised build environments, and dependency attacks.

-Level 3 requires:
+SLSA Level 3 requires:

-- **Builds run on a hosted, ephemeral environment** (GitHub-hosted runners)
+- **Builds run on an ephemeral environment** (GitHub-hosted runners)
 - **Cryptographically signed provenance and attestation** for build artifacts
   - Metadata about how, when, and by whom the artifact was built